stat4reg/Causal_CNN/population_description.md

 make sure that the measures do not fall below one so long as data has been recorded.
 Otherwise, the last rise is considered to determine the retirement year.
-In this analysis, the retirement age is considered a treatment in the way that who retired after 60 are defined as treated individuals, and who retired before or exactly at 60 are defined as untreated.
+In this analysis, the retirement age is considered a treatment in the way that who retired exactly at 62 are defined as treated individuals, and who retired after 62 are defined as untreated.
 This research aims to control for available covariates to estimate the effect of the described treatment on average health conditions.
 The covariates we have controlled for them are: Gender,